 From the fitness perspective TRT appears to positively impact fat loss, lean body mass gain, and muscle strength increase most noticeably after 12 to 16 weeks of treatment.
 These changes stabilize around the 6 to 12 month mark but many patients report marginal improvements over the subsequent years of treatment.

 Two studies further analyze TRT's effect on strength.
-Hypogonadal and low-normal older men were treated with 5mg testosterone patches once per day for 12 months; those undergoing TRT experienced a 38% increase in strength whereas the placebo group experienced a 27% increase in strength.
+Hypogonadal and older men with lower T levels were treated with 5mg testosterone patches once per day for 12 months; those undergoing TRT experienced a 38% increase in strength whereas the placebo group experienced a 27% increase in strength.
 A second study treated older hypogonadal men with 6mg testosterone patches once per day for 36 months; these patients experienced no significant strength increases.
 These findings suggest that TRT may only marginally increase strength, if at all.

-Based on these findings it's not surprising that some fitness enthusiasts with normal T levels use TRT to maximize fat loss, muscle mass, and strength in the off-season, before a meet, competition, or performance.
+Based on these findings, it is not surprising some fitness enthusiasts with normal T levels use TRT to maximize fat loss, improve muscle mass, and boost strength in the off-season, before a meet, competition, or performance.
 When used on the appropriate populations TRT offers a number life-changing benefits.

 Side Effects & Risks of Testosterone Replacement TherapyAlthough TRT sounds like a miracle treatment for males with a hormonal imbalance, it does carry a number of risks; some of which are confirmed and some of which are still under investigation.

-During TRT treatment the body stops or significantly down regulates the natural production of testosterone.
+During TRT treatment the body stops or significantly down regulates the natural testosterone production.
 Once you start TRT and begin feeling better, you simply cannot stop treatment as this sudden change may cause serious health complications.
-Most patients who start TRT understand that they'll likely have to continue treatment for the rest of their lives.
+Most patients who start TRT understand they will likely have to continue treatment for the rest of their lives.

 Recently the Food and Drug Administration (FDA) announced TRT's potential to increase the risk of cardiovascular complications such as heart attack, stroke, or death in aging men.
-Some studies supported and other refuted these findings so as a precaution the TRT's potential rather than absolute impact to cardiovascular risk.
-The key takeaway from the FDA's announcement is that while we have a good understanding of short-term side effects, the long term are largely unknown and require additional studies to confirm.
+Some studies supported and other refuted these findings so there is no concrete answer to the potential risk.
+The key takeaway from the FDA's announcement is while we have a good understanding of short-term side effects, the long term are largely unknown and require additional studies to confirm.